 China’s holdings of short-term Treasury bills increased 97 percent in May to $7.3 billion from $3.7 billion the month before.

 Demand from Asia “is another component that’s going to push the Treasury market higher in price,” said Sean Simko, who oversees $8 billion at SEI Investments Co.
-(SEIC) in Oaks, Pennsylvania.
+(SEIC:US) in Oaks, Pennsylvania.
 “There’s larger issues in Europe than in the states, and with where our government securities are trading, there’s still more room for Treasuries to run.”

 China’s policy makers have advocated diversification of the nation’s foreign-exchange reserves away from U.S. assets after more than doubling its holdings of Treasuries since 2007 in the wake of the global financial crisis.